-1 FEBRUARY Church growth with Lay Pastors Ministry
+Church growth with Lay Pastors Ministry

 I was asked very often from pastors that how this ministry relates to church growth.
-Whenever I got the request I was little embarrassed because I haven't experienced it myself, I don't have my own church.
-In some sense, I was wrestling how to make church growth through this ministry many times.
-Many people will get this question, and I was thinking of it very much, because I got this question very often, and I understand this is a priority question as pastors.
+Whenever I got request I was little embarrassed because I haven't experienced it myself, I don't have my own church.
+In some sense.
+I was wrestling how to make church growth through this ministry many times.
+Many people will get this question, perhaps, I was thinking of it very much, because I got this question very often and I understand this is priority question as pastors.